LucasSilbernagel/word-game-db-v2/README.md

-# Word Game Database v2
+# Word Game DB v2

 A modern, full-stack word game database built with Next.js 15, MongoDB, and TypeScript.
 This application provides a comprehensive API for word games, puzzles, and vocabulary management.